milind15/elk/README.md

 b.1 Assumptions:

-         1) Root access or sudo to root access on server which is being used for deployment
+         1) Root access or sudo access on server which is being used for deployment.
 	 2) Access to internet on the server

 b.2 Prerequisites: